ElasticDiffusion: Training-free Arbitrary Size Image Generation through Global-Local Content Separation: Experiments

 \subsection{Quantitative Results}

-We provide quantitative evaluations in Table \ref{tab:square_comparison}. \emph{StableDiffusion} shows increasing image quality degradation, as indicated by the \emph{FID} metric when processing images of sizes different from its training resolution $512 \times 512$. \emph{MultiDiffusion} slightly improves \emph{FID} at the expense of a substantially more forward calls. \emph{SDXL} demonstrates similar declines in quality at resolutions far from its fine-tuning size of $1024 \times 1024$. \name{}, however, improves \emph{FID} while maintaining a comparable \emph{CLIP-score} to the base model. \name{} also significantly improves the performance for lower resolutions $256 \times 256$, while achieving comparable results to \emph{SDXL} at its training resolution $1024 \times 1024$, with only $\sim 31\%$ of the memory requirement for \emph{SDXL}. \\ We also provide an evaluation of our method on a variety of aspect ratios and resolutions for both landscape and portrait images in Table \ref{tab:combined_comparison}. \emph{StableDiffusion} exhibits a consistently worse \emph{FID} score with increasing resolutions, while paradoxically maintaining or even enhancing its \emph{CLIP-score}.
-We believe that this is because \emph{CLIP-score} quantifies the agreement between the input prompt and the generated image, and \emph{StableDiffusion} benefits from the repetitive textures and element artifacts it generates which align closely with the prompt.
-For example, a photo of repeated lipsticks might align more with the caption \emph{"lipstick"} despite its poor composition. \emph{MultiDiffusion} generally enhances image quality, though it does not achieve satisfactory performance. \emph{MultiDiffusion} struggles with objects that span the entire image (e.g. Fig \ref{fig:aspect-ratio-comparision}).
-Our method consistently improves the \emph{FID} metric over the baseline model on landscape resolutions and most portrait ones while preserving fidelity to the input prompts, thereby attaining comparable or superior \emph{CLIP-scores}.
-Remarkably, even with a larger model size and explicit fine-tuning at a similar resolution of $768 \times 1280$, \emph{SDXL} only marginally surpasses our method at $768 \times 1024$ resolution.
+Table~\ref{tab:square_comparison} shows quantitative evaluations. \emph{StableDiffusion} shows increasing image quality degradation, as indicated by the \emph{FID} metric when processing images of sizes different from its training resolution $512 \times 512$. \emph{MultiDiffusion} slightly improves \emph{FID} at the expense of a substantially more forward calls. \emph{SDXL} demonstrates similar declines in quality at resolutions far from its fine-tuning size of $1024 \times 1024$. \name{}, however, improves \emph{FID} while maintaining a comparable \emph{CLIP-score} to the base model. \name{} also significantly improves the performance for lower resolutions $256 \times 256$, while achieving comparable results to \emph{SDXL} at its training resolution $1024 \times 1024$, with only $\sim 31\%$ of the memory requirement for \emph{SDXL}.

+~\Cref{tab:combined_comparison} provides an evaluation on a variety of aspect ratios and resolutions for both horizontal and vertical image resolutions. \emph{StableDiffusion} obtains worse \emph{FID} score with increasing resolutions, while surprisingly maintaining or improving its \emph{CLIP-score}.
+We posit that since \emph{CLIP-score} quantifies the agreement between the input prompt and the generated image, \emph{StableDiffusion} benefits from generating repetitive textures and artifacts that align closely with the prompt.
+For example, a photo of repeated lipsticks might align more with the caption \emph{"lipstick"} despite its poor composition. \emph{MultiDiffusion} generally enhances image quality but does not achieve satisfactory performance. \emph{MultiDiffusion} struggles with objects that span the entire image (\eg~\cref{fig:aspect-ratio-comparision}).
+Our method consistently improves \emph{FID} over the baseline on horizontal and most vertical resolutions while preserving fidelity to the input prompts, thereby attaining comparable or superior \emph{CLIP-scores}.
+Remarkably, even with a larger model size and explicit fine-tuning at a similar resolution of $768 \times 1280$, \emph{SDXL} only marginally surpasses our method at the $768 \times 1024$ resolution.